BSc (Hons) Natural History (Including foundation year)

 Through the study of habitats and environments, you will learn to identify animal behaviour and ecological interactions.
 Complementing these areas are modules on digital photography and film-making, allowing you to record and communicate the wonders of the natural world that you will experience during the course.

 On our Natural History degree you will get to explore the diversity of life, wildlife management for conservation, marine biology and environmental survey skills.
 A key feature of this natural history degree is gaining practical skills that you can apply on land, in freshwater environments and in the oceans.
 To develop these skills, you will go on a range of one-day and residential field courses operating in both the UK and overseas.
-Overseas field trips presently go to Portugal or Spain, Iceland and an optional module to Botswana.
+Overseas field trips presently go to Spain, Iceland and an optional module to Botswana.
 Wildlife photography and film-making is another exciting part of the course where you will develop your skills to produce a documentary.

 Your first year modules aim to give you the underlying foundation knowledge in the subject areas that you will be pursuing.
 Your second year studies develop this knowledge and start to expand your laboratory and field skills.
 The third year will develop the biological, geo-physical and ecological themes, whilst enabling you to choose an optional module in one of the subject areas.
 The final year builds on your knowledge and skills, and again allows you to choose an optional module.
 Each year has a residential field course which will consolidate much of your theory, whilst developing more field skills.
 The final year has an optional field expedition to Botswana.

 - Foundation Chemistry